umich-brcf-bioinf/Jacquard/examples/QUICKSTART.rst

 #. expand

-   The expand [LINK] command explodes a VCF file into a tab-separated file.
+   The :ref:`expand <expand-command>` command explodes a VCF file into a tab-separated file.

    ``$jacquard expand examples/03-summarized.vcf <output_tsv_file>``

-Refer to overview [LINK] for more information on Jacquard.
+Refer to :ref:`Overview <overview-page>` for more information on Jacquard.